Amid pandemic politics, Trump heads to Michigan Ford plant

 The Republican president and Whitmer have clashed during the coronavirus outbreak over her criticism of the federal government's response to the state's needs for medical equipment, like ventilators, and personal protective gear, such as gloves, masks and gowns.

 On Wednesday, Trump threatened to withhold federal funds from Michigan after its secretary of state mailed absentee ballot applications to millions of voters.
 Trump first tweeted — erroneously — that the Democratic state official had mailed absentee ballots to Michigan voters.
-He later sent a corrected tweet specifying that applications to request absentee ballots had been mailed.
+He later sent a corrected tweet specifying that applications to request absentee ballots had been mailed and seemed to back off his funding threat.

 Trump narrowly won Michigan in 2016.
 He insists mail-in voting is ripe for fraud, although there is scant evidence of wrongdoing.